About the Doberman Pinscher

 Among the smartest canine breeds in the world, the Doberman Pinscher is breathtakingly perceptive, intuitive, and sensitive.
 Properly trained and socialized, your Doberman won’t just place itself between you and a visible threat.
 As owner after owner can attest, your Doberman will anticipate that threat to you and your child, sometimes in uncanny ways.
 Balancing that well-known guardian instinct is the world’s most loving heart and a sense of humor that will keep you laughing its whole life long.

 Living with a Doberman is a challenge on a daily basis.
 They are loyal, discerning and have a tremendous sense of humor.
-However, it is a demanding breed and requires constant attention and guidance from the entire family working together as one.
-Click here to learn more about what to expect.
+However, it is a demanding breed through its lifetime and requires constant attention and guidance from the entire family working together as one.

 Doberman breed standard